tibordp/terraform-hcloud-dualstack-k8s/README.md

 ## Caveats

-Exercise caution before using this module in production, as it is not particularly hardened.
+Read these notes carefully before using this module in production.

 - As pods get a public IPv6 address, the ports they bind are directly exposed to the public internet.
-Pass `filter_ingress_ipv6 = True` to install iptables rules preventing ingress IPv6 traffic to pods (while still allowing all cluster-internal IPv6 traffic, egress traffic and ingress via exposed `Services` and host ports)
+Pass `filter_pod_ingress_ipv6 = True` to install iptables rules preventing ingress IPv6 traffic to pods (while still allowing all cluster-internal IPv6 traffic, egress traffic and ingress via exposed `Services` and host ports)
 - In a similar fashion, control plane services that use host networking, such as etcd, kubelet and api-server bind on a public IP.
 This is not a problem per se since these components all use mTLS for communication
 - No `NetworkPolicy` support (if you can make it work, please let me know!)
 - kubelet serving certificates are self-signed.
 This can be an issue for metrics-server.
 See [here](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#kubelet-serving-certs) for some workarounds.
 - Some restrictions on day-2 operations.
-The following are supported seamlessly, but other changes will likely require the cluster to be recreated (or replaced node-by-node):
+The following are supported seamlessly, but other changes will likely require the manual steps:
-   - Node replacement (see notes below for control plane nodes)
+   - Node replacement (see notes above for control plane nodes)
    - Vertical scaling of node (changing the server type)
-   - Horizontal scaling (changing node count) of both master and worker nodes.
+   - Horizontal scaling (changing node count).
 - No cluster autoscaler support as the networking routing is statically rendered in Terraform.
 - As kube-proxy is configured to use IPVS mode, `load-balancer.hetzner.cloud/hostname: <hostname>` must be set on all `LoadBalancer` services, otherwise healthchecks will fail and the service will not be accessible from outsie the cluster (see [this issue](https://github.com/kubernetes/kubernetes/issues/79783) for more details)

+In addition some caveats for dual-stack clusters in general:

+- `Services` are single-stack by default.
+Since IPv6 is the primary IP family of the clusters created with this modules, this means the `ClusterIP` will be IPv6 only, leading to issues for workloads that only bind on IPv4.
+Pass `ipFamilyPolicy: PreferDualStack` when creating services to assign both IPv4 and IPv6 ClusterIPs.

 ## Acknowledgements